Click to expand each of the questions below.

 - Why they think you would be a good addition to the Advisory Board

-Please note that there are separate applications for young adults and system partners who are interested in being on the Advisory Board.
+Please note that there are separate applications for family members and system partners who are interested in being on the Advisory Board.

 How does the selection process work?

-Current family members on the Advisory Board review all applications and make recommendations to the full Advisory Board based on the selection criteria.
-A family member may contact an applicant prior to making a final decision to answer any questions and to explain the important role family members play on the Advisory Board.
+Current youth members on the Advisory Board review all applications and make recommendations to the full Advisory Board based on the selection criteria.
+A youth member may contact an applicant prior to making a final decision to answer any questions and to explain the important role youth members play on the Advisory Board.

 The Director of the Youth and Family Training Institute will contact those applicants selected.
 Applicants not selected will be notified in writing.